-Our core equipment will be replaced within 8 working hours in the event of failure.
+Our core equipment will be replaced as soon as possible in the event of failure.

-For faults on our network, please email email@example.com go to the contact us page on our website www.bigbluerocket.co.uk.
-During working hours, we promise to respond to a support ticket within two hours.
+For faults on our network, please email email@example.com or go to the contact us page on our website www.bigbluerocket.uk During working hours, we promise to respond to a support ticket within four hours.

-Routers that are faulty and are supplied by us will be replaced next working day, if fault is established before 1pm on a working day.
+Routers that are faulty and are supplied by us will be replaced as soon as possible , if fault is established before 1pm on a working day.
 Faults established after 1pm may take an additional day to obtain equipment.

 If an extended downtime is being experienced and it has been established that the fault lies with us, we may be able to provide alternative connection methods.
 More details of these options are available from your Account Manager at firstname.lastname@example.org